awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   The default value is 60\.
 + `region` – Specifies the Region to use for the CloudWatch endpoint when an Amazon EC2 instance is being monitored\.
 The metrics collected are sent to this Region, such as `us-west-1`\.
 If you omit this field, the agent sends metrics to the Region where the Amazon EC2 instance is located\.

-  If you are monitoring an on\-premises server, this field isn't used, and the agent reads the Region from the `awscloudwatchagent` profile of the AWS configuration file\.
+  If you are monitoring an on\-premises server, this field isn't used, and the agent reads the Region from the `AmazonCloudWatchAgent` profile of the AWS configuration file\.
 + `credentials` – Specifies an IAM role to use when sending metrics and logs to a different AWS account\.
 If specified, this field contains one parameter, `role_arn`\.
   + `role_arn` – Specifies the Amazon Resource Name \(ARN\) of an IAM role to use for authentication when sending metrics and logs to a different AWS account\.
 For more information, see [Sending Metrics and Logs to a Different Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 + `debug` – Optional\.
 Specifies running the CloudWatch agent with debug log messages\.
 The default value is `false`\.
 + `logfile` – Specifies the location where the CloudWatch agent writes log messages\.
 If you specify an empty string, the log goes to stderr\.
 If you don't specify this option, the default locations are the following:
   + Linux: `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`
-  + Windows Server versions later than Windows Server 2003: `c:\\ProgramData\\Amazon\\CloudWatchAgent\\Logs\\amazon-cloudwatch-agent.log`
+  + Windows Server: `c:\\ProgramData\\Amazon\\CloudWatchAgent\\Logs\\amazon-cloudwatch-agent.log`

   The CloudWatch agent automatically rotates the log file that it creates\.
-A log file is rotated out when it reaches 100 MB in size or is seven days old\.
-The agent keeps as many as five backup log files that have been rotated out\.
+A log file is rotated out when it reaches 100 MB in size\.
+The agent keeps the rotated log files for up to seven days, and it keeps as many as five backup log files that have been rotated out\.
 Backup log files have a timestamp appended to their filename\.
 The timestamp shows the date and time that the file was rotated out: for example, `amazon-cloudwatch-agent-2018-06-08T21-01-50.247.log.gz`\.
++ `omit_hostname` – Optional\.
+By default, the hostname is published as a dimension of metrics that are collected by the agent\.
+Set this value to `true` to prevent the hostname from being published as a dimension\.
+The default value is `false`\.

 The following is an example of an `agent` section\.